Fieldfare: Breeding

 The breeding season starts in May in Poland but further north in Scandinavia may not start until early July.
 The female fieldfare builds a cup-shaped nest with no attempt at concealment.
 The location is often in woodland but may be in a hedgerow, garden, among rocks, in a pile of logs, in a hut or on the ground.
 Fieldfares usually nest in close proximity to others of the same species.
-The adults will defend the nest aggressively and nesting gregariously may offer protection from predators.
+The adults will defend the nest aggressively by dropping faeces on the predators and nesting gregariously may offer protection from predators.
 The nest is built of dried grasses and weeds with a few twigs and a little moss, with a lining of mud and an inner lining of fine grasses.
 There are usually five to six eggs in a clutch, but occasionally three, four, seven or eight eggs are laid.
 The eggs vary in size from 28.8 × 20.9 to 33.5 × 23.4 mm and are variable in colour.
 Many are pale blue speckled with fine brown dots and resemble those of the common blackbird.
 Others are bright blue, with or without larger red-brown splotches.
 Incubation starts before all the eggs are laid and lasts for thirteen to fourteen days.
 The female does all or most of the incubation.
 The chicks are altricial and both parents bring food to them.
 They are usually ready to leave the nest after fourteen to sixteen days and there may be two broods in the season, especially in the southern parts of the breeding range.